Istar-Eldritch/concurrency-workshop/slides.md

 - If you need to recover the value after finishing with the mutex you can do `to_inner`on it.
 - Mutexes are Sync and its the best (most secure) way to make a value sync if needed.
+- If you are using a lot of threads that do read only operations consider using `RwLock`.

 ---